 School Funding Scheme

-The School Funding Scheme provides funding to graduate researchers and Master of Cultural Materials Conversation students.
-The scheme assists graduate researchers and Masters of Cultural Materials Conservation students within the School to enrich their research and candidature.
+The School Funding Scheme provides funding to graduate researchers.
+The scheme assists graduate researchers within the School to enrich their research and candidature.

 Grants and funding are available from numerous sources on and off campus to help graduate researchers meet the costs associated with their research.
 The most common sources are listed below.